Economy of Changsha: Pub

 Pub is an important element of Changsha, which is regarded as the capital of leisure and recreation.
 Currently, pubs in Changsha are mainly concentrated in three distinctive blocks named the West Jiefang Road (解放西路), Hualongchi (化龙池) and Taiping Streets (太平街) respectively.
 Pubs featuring art performance are mainly in the West Jiefang Road, becoming the popular "pub street" all over the city by integrating the pub culture and art performance culture.
 While pubs in Hualongchi and Taiping Streets are famous for their delicacy and sentiment and they could provide a great atmosphere of peace, relaxation and comfort.

 Animated works

 Starting the animation industry in the early 1990s, Changsha known as the pioneer of China's original animation, is one of the earliest cities to develop it all over China.
 More than 150 animation companies cluster in Changsha, where a complete industrial system covering research and development, production, distribution, broadcasting and derivative product development has been formed.
-The China's most popular animated figures like Bule cat, Homer, Shanmao produced there.
+Some of China's most popular animated figures like Bule cat, Homer, Shanmao were produced there.